-We are engaged in the battle for equal rights on many fronts: racial, gender, sexual and economic.
-And our efforts to bring about equality for all extend well beyond our own workplaces, where we treasure the diverse backgrounds and talents of our employees.
-Through our public policy advocacy our media and advertising presence, and our work in the community, we aim to influence how people around the world perceive and treat others.
+We believe that “later” too often means “never” in the fight for a socially just world.
+Through our public policy advocacy, our media and advertising presence, and our work in the community, we aim to influence how people around the world perceive and treat others.

 By letting our company voice be heard, we act as a force for change, supporting the movement toward an equitable society for all.
 We are engaged in the battle for equal rights on many fronts: racial, gender, sexual and economic:

 - Racial equality: We integrated our factories years before desegregation was required by federal law.

 - Marriage equality: We’ve long been committed to marriage equality and the fundamental right for all to marry.

 - Gender equality: The company supports the United Nation’s Women’s Empowerment Principles, which helps guide actions that advance and empower women in the workplace, marketplace, and community.
 We’ve also partnered with Business for Social Responsibility on the HERproject, which educates apparel factory workers about health and access to health services.
 This factory-based, peer-education model has proven successful and is being expanded to include financial literacy training through HERfinance.